Essential oils for oral and dental care, disinfection and healing of gums

 Caveat: do not use tea tree oil on cats and some other animals, however, since it can be highly toxic for them.2

-This is contrasted by the English Wikipedia which warns that Rosemary essential oil may be toxic if ingested., with no doses considered "safe" being indicated.
-Wikipedia also writes that it may have epileptogenic properties and is (rarely) linked with seizures in otherwise healthy individuals.
-Your call :-) Personally I currently use some drops every day during oil pulling and tooth brushing and apply it topically on teeth and gums over night.
+This is contrasted by the English Wikipedia which ignores the above and (until recently) even went so far as to include a warning that Rosemary essential oil may be toxic if ingested, with no indication of any doses considered "safe".
+Wikipedia also used to affirm that it might have epileptogenic properties and was (rarely) linked with seizures in otherwise healthy individuals.
+Your call :-) Personally I do not trust Wikipedia in so-called "alternative" health matters [I have seen some of their contributors actively suppress information] and currently use some drops every day during oil pulling and tooth brushing and apply it topically on teeth and gums over night.
 It has a wonderful smell of Wick Vaporub :-).
 Note: it may be wise to abstain when pregnant.

 Oil of thyme (Thymus vulgaris)

 Thyme essential oil contains up to 54% thymol, a compound with antimicrobial and antibacterial activity which constitutes the main active ingredient in Listerine and similar antiseptic mouthwashes.